 You will pass through a residential area and then the station will appear on your left - a view of hangars and other buildings, and a collection of ordnance belonging to the BBMF.
 There is a wash pan here so occasionally you may see a jet parked up being cleaned.
 Soon you will reach the BBMF hangar where you will find a small parking area next to the fence on the left (Point A); thoughtfully provided by the RAF - there's even a board here listing expected appearances of the BBMF aircraft at airshows etc. Please take note of the other sign here, and don't litter or park on the road itself.
 From here a short walk along the fence to your right will enable you to read off any aircraft in the hangar right in front of you, and on the Aircraft Servicing Platform (ASP) which is to your right.
 The ASP is usually heaving with Typhoons but visiting aircraft can park here too.

 The odd aircraft may be visible across amongst the Hardened Aircraft Shelters (HAS) on the other side of the airfield too.
-Photos can be taken of visitors on the ASP through the fence, a 200mm lens is sufficient if they're at the near end, but bigger is better and if there's a lineup of aircraft the ones nearest you will obscure the rest.
+Photos can be taken of visitors on the ASP through the fence, a 200mm lens is sufficient if they're at the near end, but bigger is better and if there's a lineup of aircraft the ones nearest you will obscure the rest; the weather shelters will also hide their occupants quite effectively.
 In the morning the sun will make this a tricky proposition anyway.

 Now hop back in the car and continue South on the road; there's another small layby on the left offering limited views of the ASP, but just round a bend you'll see the proper viewing area on the right (Point B).
 This is one of the old pan handle dispersals and has been surfaced with gravel and provided as a viewing area thanks to the council, the MoD and the EU.
 From the viewing area you can get reasonable landing shots of larger aircraft approaching runway 07 with a 300-400mm lens but bigger is better, and you need to be as far over to the right of the viewing area as you can get really.